shivashant25/Sentinel-with-XDR/labguide/part-01/lab03.md

+## lab03 - Create a Microsoft Sentinel

-## Task 1:  Create a Microsoft Sentinel instance
+## Task 1:  Create a Microsoft Sentinel

 1. In the Azure portal, in the **Search resources, services, and docs** search for **Microsoft Sentinel** then select **Microsoft Sentinel** from the search results.